 For a long time, interest in "unemployment" was at similar, steady levels in both countries.
 Only in September and October did American interest in the topic wax significantly, rising to its current levels above those of Germany.
 Out of the inertness of the German data one can speculate that the theme is not yet considered relevant there, despite already being speculated about publicly.

+It is hardly surprising that the financial crisis and recession were shown to be the most important themes in the American presidential election.
 Although the credit crunch and the financial crisis have generally decreased in significance, themes of recession have grown in magnitude, especially unemployment.
 This highlights the political importance of maintaining and increasing jobs.